resolutionathens/facilitron-news/content/platform-features/scheduling.md

 <div class="row align-items-end px-5 mb-5">
   <div class="col-md-6">
     <h2 class="h2-responsive vertical-callout">Online application with Facilitron support simplifies requests and reduces admin time</h2>
-    <p>Managing facility schedules and requests and other burdens such as answering questions from community requesters can take up significant time for district employees.
-Combining the online request system with our account and support teams <b>allows districts to save significant time and money</b> by offloading such duties as non-profit status and insurance verifications, tracking down payment, issuing refunds and more.</p>
+    <p>Managing facility schedules and requests and other burdens, such as answering questions from community requesters, can take up significant time for district employees.
+Combining the online request system with our account and support teams <b>allows districts to save significant time and money</b> by offloading duties such as verifying non-profit status and insurance, tracking down payment, issuing refunds and more.</p>
     <p class="f-bullet-title">
       Account Managers and Customer Support teams assist districts with...
     </p>